SashaNasonova/geeQuicklooks/README.md

 import ee
 ee.Authenticate()
 ```
 Follow instructions to authenticate gee.
-Once the account has been authenticated you should be ready to use gee.
+Once the account has been authenticated you should be ready to go.

 Installing gdal
 ---------------------